 \section{Motivation Example}

 To further illustrate the issue that existing methods of eliminating dangling pointers \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo} are not lightweight, we use the example in Figure \ref{fig:exampleInsert} to explain this problem.
-In this example, a type $A$ object $o1$ is created on line 5, and the memory address of $o1$ is stored in the variable $A* \ a$.
-On line 7, an integer object $o2$ is allocated on the heap, and the memory address of $o2$ is stored in the variable $int* \ b$.
+In this example, a type $A$ object $o1$ is created on line 5, and the memory address of $o1$ is stored in the pointer variable $A* \ a$.
+On line 7, an integer object $o2$ is allocated on the heap, and the memory address of $o2$ is stored in the pointer variable $int* \ b$.
 On line 9, the memory address of $o2$ is assigned to the first field of object $o1$.
-The code segment highlighted in red in Figure \ref{fig:exampleInsert} is an abstraction of the inserted instructions in existing dangling pointer elimination methods.
-The function $storePtr$ in Figure \ref{fig:exampleInsert} also abstracts the insertion function from existing dangling pointer elimination methods.
-The primary responsibility of this function is to locate the object pointed to by a pointer and record the pointer's address in the designated global data structure.
+The code segment highlighted in red in Figure \ref{fig:exampleInsert} is an abstraction of the inserted instructions from the existing dangling pointer elimination methods.
+The function $storePtr$ in Figure \ref{fig:exampleInsert} is also abstracted from the existing dangling pointer elimination methods.
+The primary responsibility of this function is to record the pointer's address in the designated global data structure.
 It is worth noting that various methods may have slight differences in the specific operations of this function, but the basic functionality is similar.
-That is, tracking the pointers and the objects they point to in order to eliminate the corresponding dangling pointers when memory is freed.
-When the program executes the code in line 6 of Figure \ref{fig:exampleInsert}, the $storePtr$ function locates the object pointed to by $A* \ a$ and records the memory address of $A* \ a$ in the pointer set of the corresponding object.
-In this example, the pointer $A* \ a$ will be recorded in the pointer set of the object $o1$.
+That is, tracking the pointers in order to eliminate the corresponding dangling pointers when memory is freed.
+When the program executes the code on line 6 of Figure \ref{fig:exampleInsert}, the $storePtr$ function records the memory address of $A* \ a$.
 Similarly, the code on lines 8 and 10 will trigger similar processes.
-This design means that whenever the program encounters a pointer assignment operation, it will perform object lookup and pointer memory address recording operations.
-This severely impacts the program's performance.
+This design means that whenever the program encounters a pointer assignment operation, it records the pointer's memory address.
+This process severely impacts the program's performance.
 Through the example in Figure \ref{fig:exampleInsert}, it is easy to understand why existing dangling pointer elimination methods are not lightweight.